kiranbakale/AMI-Readme/docs/environment_configure.md

 The Toolkit generally uses a variant of Inventories called [Dynamic Inventories](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html).
 These Inventories poll the target host provider for the current list of hosts based on several factors.
 With these you don't need to maintain a static Inventory file.

 While with the Inventory Ansible can get a full list of hosts it's to configure it doesn't know what each one is specifically.
 With [Groups](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#inventory-basics-formats-hosts-and-groups) Ansible can differentiate between the hosts and run the correct Playbooks against them.
 This is a crucial part to how Ansible runs.
-With Terraform we called out that we set various labels on the provisioned VMs based on their role.
-Ansible can read these labels and set up groups based on them, e.g. `gitlab_rails`, `postgres`, etc...
+With Terraform, we called out that we set various labels on the provisioned VMs based on their role.
+Ansible can read these labels and set up groups based on them, for example `gitlab_rails`, `postgres` and so on.

 ### Variables

 [Variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html) are a versatile and integral part of Ansible and can be [defined in many locations](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#understanding-variable-precedence).
 Ansible itself also collects [many variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_vars_facts.html) about the hosts it connects to such as IPs, machine specs and more.

 The Toolkit uses these extensively to dynamically configure each GitLab machine depending on its type.
-This includes things such as selecting what and how to install, finding out IPs of other machines, etc...
+This includes things such as selecting what and how to install or finding out IPs of other machines for example.

 As mentioned there are various ways variables can be configured.
 The Toolkit uses the following locations for variables (in order of precedence):

 - Inventory File vars - Contains variables specific to the environment.
 Can contain overrides for Role Defaults.
 - Role Defaults (`<role>/default/main.yml`) - Contains default variables specific to the Role, e.g. Postgres specific settings.
 These can be overridden.
 - Common Vars (`role/common_vars/default/main.yml`) - Variables that are shared between Roles, which are configured themselves in a Role and imported.
-Most variables can be found here such as IP lists, etc...
+Most variables can be found here such as IP lists for example.
 - Environment Variables - The Playbooks have been configured to use certain env vars if available.

 It's worth noting the Toolkit tweaks the default group variable precedence to better allow for different configurations per environment's inventory.
 Inventory group variables take a higher precedence here than playbook ones.

-Hopefully with this overview it's clearer how Ansible in the Toolkit works.
-Below we detail how to setup and use it.
+Hopefully with this overview its clearer how Ansible in the Toolkit works.
+Below we detail how to set up and use it.

 ## 1. Install Ansible